BaronaGroup/jsx-domater/README.md

 The library exports two functions that can act as the JSX `createElement` function:

 - `createDOMElement` which creates a straight up DOM node using global document
-- `createJessieElement` which creates an object, on which you can call `.toDOM(document)` with any document object you want.
+- `createDomaterElement` which creates an object, on which you can call `.toDOM(document)` with any document object you want.
 This is also exported as plain `createElement`, which can be useful at times.

 The recommended way to do things is to set up is to import one of the two functions and set up your build to use it instead of `React.createElement`.
-With typescript that'll happen by setting the value for the `jsxFactory` config variable to `createJessieElement`
+With typescript that'll happen by setting the value for the `jsxFactory` config variable to `createDomaterElement`

 ## Features